 If you aren't familiar with annual gomphrena flowers, there are several reasons to get to know this low care landscape plant.
 Children love to pluck the cheerful flowering globes of gomphrena in the garden, as the spiky puffs have that tactile appeal.
-Butterflies are also drawn to the purple, pink, white, or red flowers of the globe amaranth, but deer tend to pass them by.
+The purple, pink, white, or red flowers of the globe amaranth also draw butterflies, but deer tend to pass them by.
 Globe amaranth flowers are excellent candidates for drying for potpourri and crafts, but they’re just as nice from the cutting garden for fresh flower arrangements.

 Don’t be surprised if you find that the cut flowers have started to root in the vase when you discard your flower arrangement; that’s how easy these plants are to grow.

 Like other members of the Amaranthaceae family, globe amaranth (Gomphrena globosa) can grow as an annual in any frost-free zone, but grows best in areas with hot summers.
 Depending on the variety, you can expect the plants to achieve a height of one to three feet, with a width of about a foot.

 You can start globe amaranth from seed, but the plants take about eight weeks from seed to flower, so start seeds indoors in late winter for earliest blooms.
 Plant many more seeds than you you need, as germination rates are low.
 You may increase your germination success by using an electric heat mat.
 Don't worry about spending money to buy enough seeds for your flowerbed, it’s easy to collect seed from globe amaranth flowers at the end of the growing season; you can find a seed at the base of each petal.